 Today is the day.
 You’ve saved up and decided to go buy that new phone you’ve been dreaming about.
-You step into the shop only to discover the phone is going to be a nightmare to find as products are randomly scattered throughout the shop with no order.
-As you are looking around for your product staff keep coming over attempting to sell you other products even though you’ve told them you’re not interested.
-When you finally find the phone you realise there are a different price variations all with no explanation.
-When you go to ask a staff member some questions, after some searching no one can be found.
-You’ve chosen your phone and make your way to the till where the cashier seems eager, almost incessant, for you to join a reward scheme that also sign you up to their newsletter.
+You step into the shop only to discover the phone is going to be a nightmare to find as products are randomly scattered throughout the shop in no particualr order.
+As you are looking around for that phone staff keep coming over attempting to sell you other products even though you’ve told them you’re not interested.
+When you finally find the phone you realise there are so many variations, all with no explanation.
+When you go to ask a staff member for some help no one can be found.
+You’ve finally chosen your phone and made your way to the till where the cashier seems eager, almost incessant, for you to join their reward scheme that just so happens to also sign you up to their newsletter.

 If you hadn’t already, it’s at this point you would probably run out of that shop screaming.
 Most people would think this experience sounds like a nightmare, a shop that treats it’s customers that badly could never exist.
 However the reality is that everyday we use e-commerce sites that treat us exactly like this whether we realise it or not — endless popups and adverts, no logical categorisation, unclear prices of products, lack of available help, and being forced to sign up for accounts.
 Vitaly Friedman, Editor of Smashing Magazine said that “the difference with online and offline shopping is that we’re used to suffering when buying online”.

 Each of these pain points ruins the experience and can damage relationships with potential customers.
-Retailers should consider the users perspective at every point of the journey.
-In this blog I am focusing on three crucial touchpoints and things to consider.
+Retailers should consider the customers perspective at every point of the journey to create a delightful experience.
+I want to focus on three crucial touchpoints and things to consider.

 This is what customers are looking for, how do your prices compare to elsewhere.
 This, therefore, makes it one of the most important aspects of e-commerce.